 400 Years of History

-In this new, groundbreaking book, Rozina Visram offers an extensively researched, comprehensive study of Asians from the Indian subcontinent in Britain.
+This is a comprehensive history of Asians from the Indian subcontinent in Britain.
 Spanning four centuries, it tells the history of the Indian community in Britain from the servants, ayahs and sailors of the seventeenth century, to the students, princes, soldiers, professionals and entrepreneurs of the 19th and 20th centuries.

-Rozina Visram is an independent scholar working on multiculturalism and education.
-She is the author of Ayahs, Lascars and Princes (Pluto Press, 1986).
+Rozina Visram is an independent scholar working on history and education.
+She is the author of Asians in Britain: 400 Years of History (Pluto, 2002).